Contact Lenses for Hard-to-Fit Eyes in Galesburg

 By controlling how light enters the eye, MiSight® lenses reduce eye elongation.
 This helps lower the risk of developing high myopia and associated eye health risks later in life.

-- Active adults who prefer a glasses-free lifestyle.
+- Active adults who prefer clear vision without glasses.

-- People who aren’t ready for LASIK but want a non-surgical option.
+- Patients who are not ready for LASIK but are looking for a reversible, non-invasive alternative.

 Fitting Specialty Contact Lenses at Precision Family Eyecare